CRUNCHY QUINOA and CABBAGE SALAD

-Place quinoa in rice cooker or pot with water and pinch of salt.
+Place quinoa pot or rice cooker with water and pinch of salt.
 Bring to boil, reduce heat and simmer covered until quinoa is tender and water is absorbed.
-Remove from heat and cool slightly before fluffing.
+Remove from heat and cool before fluffing.

-Place cabbage in large mixing bowl and sprinkle evenly with salt.
-Firmly massage cabbage until it breaks down and softens (will reduce to about ½ original quantity).
-Add carrot, scallions and radishes and toss.
+Place cabbage in large bowl and sprinkle evenly with 1/4 teaspoon salt.
+Firmly massage cabbage until it breaks down and softens (will reduce to about half original volume).
+Add carrot, radishes and scallions and toss.
 Fold in quinoa and set aside.

-In small skillet over medium heat, dry roast mustard seeds until light brown and just starting to pop.
-Remove from heat and add olive oil, ume plum vinegar, coconut sugar, lemon juice, zest, and pepper flakes.
-Whisk dressing and pour over salad.
-Toss to coat, fold in tomatoes, sunflower seeds and fresh parsley and serve.
+In small skillet over medium heat, dry-roast mustard seeds until lightly browned and just starting to pop.
+Remove from heat and whisk in olive oil, ume plum vinegar, coconut sugar, lemon zest and lemon juice.
+Season to taste with freshly ground pepper.